-The hydrologic and hydraulic analyses in the July 6, 1981 study were prepared by the SCS for FEMA, under Inter-Agency Agreement No. IAA-H-17-78, Project Order No. 5.
+The hydrologic and hydraulic analyses in the July 6, 1981 study were prepared by USDA NRCS for FEMA under Inter-Agency Agreement No. IAA-H-17-78, Project Order No. 5.
 This work was completed in February 1980.

 Harpswell, Town of: